-Do unmarried women have the right to a safe abortion without legal repercussions?
+Does the abortion law in India provide for the right to a safe abortion without legal repercussions to unmarried women?
 Yes.

 As per the MTP act of India, 1971, unmarried women too can obtain abortions safely and legally.
 Here are the experiences of five unmarried women who underwent abortions in India.

 The couple who had come to me is an example of an unfortunate situation, where though the law is in place for unmarried couples to abort safely and legally, they were unable to do so.

 More than half of all pregnancies in India are unwanted.
 78% as of 2014 statistics.
 Of these, 25% are unwanted and eventually terminated.